-This Saturday (10 September) we will be holding our Railways and Warfare conference where Colonel (Rtd) Brian Robertson will be presenting his fascinating paper Ambulance Trains Past, Present and Future.
-Members of his ambulance train crew will also be visiting our exhibition Ambulance Trains and the conference as part of their staff reunion.
+This Saturday (10 September) we will be holding our Railways and Warfare conference, where Colonel (Rtd) Brian Robertson will be presenting his fascinating paper Ambulance Trains Past, Present and Future.
+Members of his ambulance train crew will also be visiting our Ambulance Trains exhibition and the conference as part of their staff reunion.
+National Railway Museum archivist Alison Kay explores Brian’s story.

 Brian Robertson was Commander of The Ambulance Train Squadron Royal Army Medical Corps (RAMC (V)) (subsequently the Ambulance Train Group) from September 1985 to March 1994.
 His talk will describe the little known British ambulance train capability that existed throughout the Cold War and includes video footage of British Army Ambulance Trains operating in the British Army on the Rhine from the 1990s.
 He will also draw on his personal archive of ambulance train material to describe the development of ambulance trains from as far back as the Crimean War.